 9. Panel Interview

 A panel interview might feel intimidating because you have a conversation with multiple interviewers at the same time.
-It’s important to remember that these people are here for you and that they see potential in you as a candidate, else they would not have taken time out of their day to get together to interview you.
+It’s important to remember that these people are here for you and that they see potential in you as a candidate; otherwise, they would not have taken time out of their day to get together to interview you.

 The panel that interviews you usually consists of representatives from different units or departments of the organization.
 Think of an HR manager, department manager, and someone who’s the leader of the team that you could be working in, should you get the job.
 Due to the fact that all panelists come from different backgrounds, each one will consider your resume and responses to questions differently.

 Tip: Find out who your interviewers are in advance so that you can research who they are and what they do.
 This will give you the ability to prepare better because you can make an educated guess about who will ask what kind of questions.

 This type of interview is used by organizations because it’s an easy way for a group of people to get to know a job candidate quickly.
 Therefore, The panel interview replaces the multiple individual interviews you would normally have, saving the company both time and money.

 Example questions that can be asked during a panel interview are, for instance: